openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/4_names.rst

       'async'? 'function' identifier typeParameters? signature
       ;

-A :index:`compile-time error` occurs if the function implementation is missing, or does not immediately follow the declaration.

 A call of a function with overload signatures is always a call of the implementation function.
+If the function implementation is missing, or does not immediately follow the declaration, then a :index:`compile-time error` occurs.

-The example below has overload signatures defined (one is parameterless, and the other two have one parameter each):
+The example below has overload signatures defined (one overload signature is parameterless, and other two have one parameter each):

 .. index::
    function overload signature